DinoChiesa/ApigeeEdge-Java-Hashcash/bundle/Readme.md

 These parameters are then used by the HashcashCallout during its check.

-Obviously, passing the enforcement value here is done for demonstration purposes.
+**Hey!** Passing the bit-length enforcement value here is done for demonstration purposes.
 You wouldn't normally allow actual clients to your APIs to pass this parameter.

 The result will be something like this, in the case of success: